 “Mr. Palmer!” he exclaimed, in a happy tone.
 “It is so good to see you again.”

-“Guys, this is my father’s friend.”
-He said to his fellow cops.
+“Guys, this is my friend’s father.”
+He said, patting me on the back like were long time buddies.
 “Is what you have him in here for?”

 And before I could say anything, he escorted me out of the station, and directed me to my car.

 Then after sitting down and buckling up my seat belt, I said to myself, “What a set of crooks!
 And just look at the way they got me to leave the station.”

 I drove off in my car, and decided to just call it a day.

 Then, six months later, as I stepped outside my bank, I found myself cornered by another set of policemen.

 “You’ve parked your car in a non parking zone.”
 One of them said.

 “But other cars are parking here too.”
 I responded, but they ignored me.

 “Show me the no parking sign.”
 I demanded, but they stared blankly at me.

 By then, I was so fed up and disgusted with some of the men in the Jamaican police force, that I angrily cursed them off for their incompetence, thievery, and corruption.